How to spray inorganic zinc primers

-It's more about how you handle the material, than what pump you use.
+It is more about how you handle the material than what pump you use.
 Mixed primers weigh 20-30 lb/gal.
 Inorganic zinc is basically powdered zinc metal mixed into a base fluid that has no organic resins to keep it in suspension.
-This is done because the goal is to apply the zinc in such a way that it is laid down touching all the other zinc and the substrate metal.
+This is done because the goal is to apply the zinc in such a way that it is laid down touching all other zinc and the substrate metal.

 The great corrosion protection is achieved only if the sacrificial zinc is conductive to the metal substrate.
-Epoxy or polymer binders significantly reduce that conductivity from happening.
-That's the difference between the inorganic and the organic zinc coatings.
+Epoxy or polymer binders significantly prevent that conductivity from happening.
+That is the difference between the inorganic and the organic zinc coatings.

-From a fluid handling standpoint, the material must be fully conditioned into suspension, and then kept in suspension throughout the time it is in the pail, pump, hose, and gun.
-If it is allowed to settle, or get strained across a ball and seat, it won't matter what equipment you are using, you will have problems.
+From a fluid handling standpoint, the material must be fully conditioned into suspension and then kept in suspension throughout the time it is in the pail, pump, hose and gun.
+If it is allowed to settle, or get strained across a ball and seat, it will not matter what equipment you are using - you will have problems.

-- Don't mix the zinc in until you are ready to spray
+- Do not mix the zinc in until you are ready to spray

-- Be ready to spray the enitre batch without stopping
+- Be ready to spray the entire batch without stopping

 - Avoid having the gun too much below or above the pail, as gravity will settle the zinc in the hose

-- Use a 3/8" ID hose x 50' max length and a short whip
+- Use a 3/8" ID hose of a 50' maximum length and a short whip

 - Avoid sharp elbows on siphon or outlet fluid lines

-- Use a 30-60 mesh max filtration on pump or gun
+- Use a 30-60 mesh max. filtration on the pump or gun

-- Use a powerful mixer - at least 3/4 HP drive with a 5" Jiffy-type mixer
+- Use a powerful mixer - at least a 3/4 HP drive with a 5" Jiffy-type mixer

 - Strain the mixed fluid through a 30 mesh screen